Children with Tuberculosis in Ireland

 There was a doctor who saw how upset Lulu was so he brought us into this room.
 He examined Lulu and then went outside and started shouting at the other doctors that 'this child is very sick, she has TB.'

-She was Sent to the TB Hospital then
+She Went to the TB Hospital

 Lots of people in our area had Tuberculosis but some of them wouldn't let on.
 But you always knew if it was in a family when the Health Board built a chalet in their back garden.”